Renault Austral 1.2 mild-hybrid 140 Mk1

 Recalls and Technical Service Bulletins

-Contact Renault with the VIN to verify all recalls have been completed.
-The easy-access seat recall is particularly important for early 2022-2023 build cars.
+Contact Renault with the VIN to verify all recall campaigns have been completed.
+The oil vapour hose recall (campaign 0EWA) specifically affects E-Tech full-hybrid models, not the 1.3 TCe mild-hybrid variant covered in this report.
+The easy access seat recall is particularly important for early 2022-2023 production cars.

 Warranty Status